brubom/weather-api/README.md

 # So what?
   - I'm reallying on GateWay class to abstract openweathermap api call
   - Service class manages the transformation and filter, as the openweathermap returns data for five days
+  - I'm using streams to group, filter and map openweather api json into a single average rest return.
   - Spring boot does the magic
   - Swagger for documentation

 ### How to run
 Just do a: